If you see a swarm of honey bees and want a responsible beekeeper to come and catch it… we have a list!

 The Edmonton and Area Swarm Catchers List

-For the area you are in, please call one of the people and be prepared to answer a few questions:
+For the area you are in, please call one of the wonderful volunteer beekeepers and be prepared to answer a few questions (as best you can):

 If all goes well then the swarm can sometimes be taken away in less than an hour (no promises).

 A copy of this is being sent to Clint at Bee Maid Coop as well.